-Even if you shred or lock away all your existing sensitive information, you still need to consider the documents that are on their way to you.
-Financial records mailed to the wrong address easily can put you at risk for fraud, so be sure to set up a change of address with the U.S. Postal Service before you move, Vogler said.
+Even if you shred or lock away all your existing sensitive information, you still need to consider your documents in transit.
+Financial records or a new state driver’s license mailed to the wrong address can put you at risk for fraud.
+Be sure to set up a change of address with the U.S. Postal Service before you move, Vogler said.

 To further prevent these records from falling into the wrong hands, get in touch with your financial institutions and verify that they have your new address on file, said Eva Velasquez, president and CEO of the Identity Theft Resource Center.

-For more information about changing your address with the Postal Service, visit bit.ly/change-of-address.
+For more information about changing your address with the Postal Service, visit https://moversguide.usps.com/mgo/.

 For even more peace of mind during your next move, Siciliano recommends investing in a credit freeze.
 The reason?
 When an identity thief steals your information and tries to open up new lines of credit, lenders typically run a credit check.